Addicticks/httpsupload/README.md

 the use of global system properties, so can be used without affecting other classes in the same JVM.

-* File upload progress can be tracked for every 1% progress.
+* Upload progress can be tracked for every 1% progress.
 This allows an UI to let the user know how the upload is progressing.